mixmastamyk/console/docs/additional.rst

 That lead to some experimentation with
 `CIEDE2000 <https://en.wikipedia.org/wiki/Color_difference#CIEDE2000>`_
 libraries like colormath and colorzero.
-Unfortunately they were both slow as molasses, even with numpy loaded, which is also slow to import.
+Unfortunately they were both heavy and slow as molasses, even with numpy loaded, which is also slow to import.

 Fast and inaccurate it is!
-Unless someone would like to write a very optimized C implementation for kicks, it doesn't seem worth the trouble for this application.
+Unless someone would like to write a highly optimized C implementation for kicks, it doesn't seem worth the trouble for this application.

 ::